5ide6urnslab/iRobotCreate2/README.md

 ## Description
 ##### iRobotCreate2
 This iRobotCreate2 is the Arduino library for the iRobot Create 2 that runs on Arduino UNO and Arduino MEGA 2560, Arduino Nano 3.1.
+It's necessary to add the PNP transistor "2N4403(x1)" and the Rectifler "1N4001(x2)" for this system.
 We are currently developing that.

 <img class="photo" src="https://github.com/5ide6urnslab/iRobotCreate2/blob/master/resource/iRobotCreate2.jpg" width="640" height="480"/>